scoconno/scoconno.github.io/metaphysics/change/essay.md

 ### Word Count

-500-750 words long.
-Essays shorter than 500 words or longer than 750 words will lose points.
+250-500 words long.
+Essays shorter than 250 words or longer than 500 words will lose points.

 ### Due Date

 Please consult the syllabus and course website for the due date.

-### Late Submissions

-Per the policies outlined in the syllabus, late work will not be accepted.
-Any request for special treatment will be ignored.
-If you foresee difficulties submitting work on time, either because of personal or work commitments, then you should start this paper early and submit it early.

 ### Plagiarism